SakritUser123/SakritUser123/README.md

 - 👋 Hi, I’m @SakritUser123
-- 👀 I’m interested about coding in java.
+- 👀 I’m interested about coding in javascript.
-- 🌱 I’m currently learning java.
+- 🌱 I’m currently learning javascript.
 - 💞️ I’m looking to collaborate on github .
 - 📫 How to reach me veerendrasakthi.prabhurajan@gmail.com.